-Late 1969, The InRhodes broke up and the three Jims formed "Future" with Wally as our manager and Norm Ratner continuing as our producer on two other labels.
+Late 1969, The InRhodes disbanded and the three Jims formed "Future" with Wally as our manager and Norm Ratner continuing as our producer on two other labels.
 In 1969 we signed with UNI Records and recorded “52%” and “The Shape of Things to Come.”
 Other bands on UNI at the time were the Strawberry Alarm Clock, Elton John, Neil Diamond, and Olivia Newton-John.

 “52%” and “Shape of Things to Come” were covers of songs from the movie "Wild in the Streets."
 The film’s producers were lukewarm to the versions performed in the film and released by a fictional group “Max Frost and the Troopers.”
 The band in the movie features Richard Pryor as the drummer!
 Mike Deasy’s guitar work on our versions of the songs was amazing but perhaps a bit too "far out" for listeners at the time.